Charles Owen Verrill, Jr.OF COUNSEL

 - Recipient of Duke University Law School's Charles S. Rhyne Award (2007).

-- Listed by Chambers USA as one of "America's Leading Lawyers for Business" in Trade Remedy & Trade Policy (2005-2013).
+- Listed by Chambers USA as one of "America's Leading Lawyers for Business" in International Trade: Trade Remedies & Trade Policy (2005-2014).

 - Noted for his "decades-long reputation for excellence in the trade arena" by Chambers Global (2008).